-Mount Vesuvius is perhaps one of the most famous volcanoes of all time.
-After erupting in 79 A.D. ash and lava poured down onto the surrounding cities of Pompeii and Herculaneum, killing all who resided there and preserving them perfectly, until this day.
+Vesuvius National Park is home to perhaps one of the most famous volcanoes of all time.
+Following the eruption of Mount Vesuvius in 79 AD - ash and lava poured down onto the surrounding cities of Pompeii and Herculaneum, tragically killing all who resided there but well preserving their remains, even till this day.
 A visit to this spectacular natural wonder and its neighbouring towns is the highlight of any Italian trip and is sure to be a learning experience for anyone.

 The city of Pompeii is an excellently preserved ancient Roman town and is definitely worth a visit.
 It is recommended that you allocate at least a few hours, if not all day, for strolling through its cobblestone streets.
 A guided tour is best for this site as there are very few descriptions within the city walls.
 A tour guide can best explain all of the different sites and provide a brief history on them, making for a much more enriching experience.